Holley Performance Products: History

 In 1998 Coltec Industries sold Holley Performance for $100 million to a management-led team backed by Kohlberg & Co., L.L.C.

 In 1999, after becoming independent of Coltec Industries, the management team purchased a number of other aftermarket companies in an effort to provide a "full package" to their customers/dealers.
 These companies include: Weiand (intake manifolds and superchargers), B&M's supercharger division, Hooker Headers, Earl's Performance Plumbing, Flow Tech exhaust, Lunati (camshafts, crankshafts, pistons and connecting rods), NOS (Nitrous Oxide Systems, Inc), and So-Cal Speed Shop, as well as a few ancillary companies.

 In 2000, Holley leased a facility in Aberdeen, Mississippi, with a plan to centralize five existing plants in the U.S., Mexico and Canada.

 2010 Holley creates the LS Fest, a show, race and celebration of vehicles that utilize a GM LSV8 engine.
 The LS-Fest has a variety of bracket racing, engine swap, braking, autocross, show & shine and other events that attracted large crowds and participants to the show's venue September 10–12, 2010, at Beech Bend Raceway in Bowling Green, KY.
 The LS Fest has been continuing every year since in September.

 2013 marked Holley's 110th anniversary.

 On December 8, 2014, Holley acquired DiabloSport Inc.

 On September 22, 2015, Holley acquired MSD Group, which includes brands MSD, Mr. Gasket, Lakewood, Accel, Mallory, Hays, and SuperChips.

 On March 12, 2021, Holley announced they had entered into a definitive merger agreement with special purpose acquisition company Empower Ltd (Tkr: EMPW) that will result in Holley becoming a publicly listed company on the NYSE under the new ticker symbol “HLLY”.

 On February 6, 2023, Tom Tomlinson stepped down from his position as President and CEO.
 Board Director, Michelle Gloeckler, was appointed as Interim President and CEO while the company looks to replace her with a permanent CEO.

+On May 17, 2023, It was announced that Matt Stevenson of the Blue Bird Corporation will be appointed as the new Chief Executive Officer starting on June 6, 2023.
+He said, “I look forward to the road ahead with Holley and the opportunity to build something great with the team.
+I have already seen the excitement everyone has about the company and as an enthusiast myself, I can’t wait to get to work.”